christine-gk416/david-kelley-photography/README.md

 To convert general users into customers, a blog was planned with information about the photographer, his artwork, and meditations on different landscapes.
 All users can engage with this blog and there's a call to action sidebar to help direct these users to make purchases.

 Existing customers will have the option to login, view order and shipping information in their profile, and save products in a wishlist.
-This will keep exisiting customers engaged with the site content and encourage them to come back and make more purchases.
+This will keep existing customers engaged with the site content and encourage them to come back and make more purchases.

 Superusers can make updates to the site on pages that regular users won't have access to.
 The superusers can add/update/delete products and content on the blog.